Deeshi-Gupta/deeshi2/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 ---

 ### Summary of Accomplishments
-> Update Blog to Contain All Hacks
+> Updated bundle, ruby, and